• About

 Somehow, I naively, thought that Prague would never get that busy that I would even have to think about something like that!
 When I was growing up, Prague was just a big town, but since the Czech borders were unofficially closed, I’ve never really seen people coming to Prague from abroad just to ‘visit’.

-When my good friend went back to live home to a small town in South Bohemia after she finished her university studies in Prague, saying that Prague was overcrowded and busy, I thought ‘ Oh, really?’
+When my good friend went back to live home in a small town in South Bohemia after she finished her university studies in Prague, saying that Prague was overcrowded and busy, I thought ‘ Oh, really?’
 That was in 1998, when Prague was definitely not overcrowded and visited much less than it’s now.

-After 21 years of living in London, I thought I know what a ‘crowd’ is!
+After 25 years of living in London, I thought I know what a ‘crowd’ is!
 January sales on Oxford Street, anyone?

-Now, you still have the chance to see Prague attractions without too many crowds, but I’m sure with the summer coming up up, things will get busy again.
+Now, you still have the chance to see Prague attractions without too many crowds, but I’m sure with the summer coming up, things will get busy again.

-Little did I realise that Prague was slowly but surely becoming an overcrowded town, especially in the centre.
-What was once lovely walk from Wenceslas Square to Old Town Square and then through the King’s Route to Charles Bridge and beyond, become a tad claustrophobic shuffle behind somebody’s sweaty back!
+What was once a lovely walk from Wenceslas Square to Old Town Square and then through the King’s Route to the famous historic Charles Bridge and beyond, becomes a tad claustrophobic shuffle behind somebody’s sweaty back!

 To some extent, you should prepare yourself for crowds anyway – yes, there are going to be people there and it can get crowded, but you don’t need to do what everybody is doing at the same time!

-The good thing is that there still fab ways of enjoying Prague without the crowds and here is how:
+The good thing is that there are still fab ways of enjoying Prague without the crowds and here is how:

 1. Visit Prague off-season